The Lower Selma Museum

 This Church was built to serve two groups known as the First and Second Congregations of Noel and Maitland.
 It was used by each on alternate Sundays until the charge was split and Lower Selma became part of the Noel charge.

 Originally, the church had white plaster walls.
-In 1881 Lewis Baillie of Newport, Nova Scotia, was hired.
+In 1881, Lewis Baillie of Newport, Nova Scotia, was hired.
 He painted the walls and ceiling creating a trompe l’oeil effect on the walls.
-Using feathers and a tempera-based paint, he gave the walls a unique marble effect, which has both intrigued and fascinated onlookers for years and also provides a wonderful backdrop for our exhibits.
+Using feathers and a tempera-based paint, he gave the walls a faux-marbleizing effect, which has both intrigued and fascinated onlookers for years and today provides a wonderful backdrop for our exhibits.

 June to end of September, every day, 10 – 5 pm.

 Latitude: 45.3134 Longitude: -63.6055

 - Then follow Hwy 14 to Hwy 215 then on to Lr.
 Selma.

 From Highway 102: